synergycp/scp-bm-pkg-rdns/README.md

 service pdns restart
 ```

+Then, add the PowerDNS server to SynergyCP using the details added to the config file.
+Note that you must use the following syntax for the hostname: `your.hostname:8081` for SynergyCP to know the port that PowerDNS is configured to use.

 ### Bind setup

 **NOTE:** You can skip this section if you have setup PowerDNS through one of the above methods